 A better way to understand location legitimacy is to review what Google perceives as illegitimate:

 - Virtual Offices

-Google only recently started cracking down on these kinds of locations, but there logic is sound, whether we agree with it or not.
+Google started cracking down on these kinds of locations, but their logic is sound, whether we agree with it or not.
 It certainly makes optimizing for multiple locations much more difficult, but it also makes the user’s experience far superior.
-Google wants the best results for their users, and someone looking for furnace repair within a 5 mile radius is unlikely to be satisfied with someone’s mother in law’s closet as the office headquarters.
-The reality is that the contractor is probably 25+ miles away and will have to drive out to the area, when a contractor who really is located in that radius, loses a customer that is more convenient for all parties.
+Google wants the best results for their users, and someone looking for furnace repair within a 5-mile radius is unlikely to be satisfied with someone’s mother-in-law’s closet as the office headquarters.

 Optimizing an HVAC Website With Multiple Locations